zahraibihsova/chatbot_azercell/README.md

   "reply": "Hello!
 How can I assist you today?
 Whether you have questions, need information, or just want to chat about something, I'm here to help.
 What's on your mind?"
 }

+POST /chat
+{
+  "message": "what is your name "
+}

+{
+  "reply": "My name is Betty 💅🏻, nice to meet you!" #overall only to this question its reply is betty and I understand that chatbot is Claude
+}

+POST /chat
+{
+  "message": "can u inform me on azercell ethics "
+}

+{
+  "reply": "# Azercell Ethics and Business Conduct Overview Based on Azercell's Code of Conduct and Business Ethics, here are the key elements of their ethical framework" #response is long
+}

 --I hope everything is clear and understandable